Finite-Difference Solution Ansatz approach in Least-Squares Monte Carlo: Numerical Results

-Now we continue to evaluate the total CVA using Eqn.\ref{eqn:cvaMC}, taking into account WWR.
-As numerical settings, we use $R_{cpty}=0$; for the hazard rate, $a(t)=-4$ and $b=0.1$ are used, which are assumed to have been calibrated to counterparty credit spread using exact mark-to-market option values, and thus are independent of least-squares approximation.
+As numerical settings, we use $R_{cpty}=0$; for the hazard rate, $a_{WWR}(t)=-4$ and $b_{WWR}=0.1$ are used, which are assumed to have been calibrated to counterparty credit spread using exact mark-to-market option values, and thus are independent of least-squares approximation.
 As seen in Tab.~\ref{tab:CVA4d}, as $R$ increases, CVA under LSM is exhibiting unstable move especially for $R\geq 10$, and the s.e. is showing explosive values up to 78 bps ($R=11$).
 By contrast, FD-LSM generates much more stable CVA all the way up to very high cutoff with a maximum s.e. capped at 27 bps ($R=11$).

 In the context of EPE and CVA calculation, we not only further showcased the accuracy of FD-LSM over LSM, but also demonstrated the stability of the new method over time direction, i.e., time span between the regression variables and realized cash flows.